 Most of your new clients will search for services online so it’s absolutely critical your website is set up in a way in which your prospects can quickly and easily understand what you do, the value you offer and most importantly if you have the services they need.
 So you’ve got to make sure you understand who your clients are and what their drivers are.

 Your prospects are going to build their trust in you online – read this again so it sinks in.
 Your website is your front door, your front of house, your virtual reception.
-If your online presence doesn’t look and feel inviting and doesn’t you justice, you will loose business, no matter how good you actually are.
+If your online presence doesn’t look and feel inviting and doesn’t you justice, you will lose business, no matter how good you actually are.
 This mean ensuring your website:

 - Clearly defines the services (value you offer)